Greater Good Gathering: The Artificial Future

 PANELISTS

-Daniel Hulme, Founder and CEO of Conscium, the world’s first commercial research organization focused on understanding machine consciousness.
+Daniel Hulme, Founder & CEO of Conscium, the world’s first commercial research organization focused on understanding machine consciousness.

-Dr. Melanie Mitchell, professor at the Santa Fe Institute and author of Artificial Intelligence: A Guide for Thinking Humans.
+Dr. Melanie Mitchell, professor at the Santa Fe Institute and author of numerous books and scholarly papers on AI including Artificial Intelligence: A Guide for Thinking Humans.

 Dr. Benjamin Rosman, founding director, Machine Intelligence and Neural Discovery (MIND) Institute, University of Witwatersrand, South Africa.

-Jason Healey, Founding Director of the Atlantic Council’s Cyber Statecraft Initiative.
+Jason Healey, Senior Research Scholar at Columbia and Founding Director of the Atlantic Council’s Cyber Statecraft Initiative.

 Dr. Heidy Khlaaf, Chief AI Scientist at the AI Now Institute, focusing on the assessment and safety of AI within autonomous weapons systems.

-Dr. Kevin Cutright, Visiting Fellow at the Converging Risks Lab of the Council on Strategic Risks; former West Point philosophy professor; author, The Empathetic Soldier.
+Dr. Kevin Cutright, Nonresident Senior Fellow at the Converging Risks Lab of the Council on Strategic Risks; former West Point philosophy professor; author, The Empathetic Soldier; leveraging his Army career to research AI as a decision-making aid in the national security domain.

 Justine Bateman, filmmaker, author, and founder of the non-AI CREDO 23 Film Festival.

-Hito Steyerl, repeatedly named one of the most influential figures in contemporary art, filmmaker, moving image artist, and innovator.
+Hito Steyerl, repeatedly named one of the most influential figures in contemporary art, filmmaker, moving image artist, writer, and innovator of the essay documentary.

-Charlie Tyrell, Canadian filmmaker whose debut feature, The AI Doc: Or How I Became an Apocaloptimist, receives its nationwide theatrical release this month.
+Charlie Tyrell, Canadian filmmaker whose debut feature, The AI Doc: Or How I Became an Apocaloptimist, premiered at Sundance in 2026 and receives its nationwide theatrical release this Spring.

 About PSQ's Editor